 Turn plastic eggs into confetti Easter eggs with some Mod Podge and sparkle.
 This fun Easter craft is blingy and makes great decor!

 Hello!
-It’s Rachel from Lines Across here today to share fun and glittery confetti Easter eggs with you.
+It’s Rachel from Lines Across here today to share fun and glittery decoupage Easter eggs with you.
 A few months ago I used Dishwasher Safe Mod Podge and jumbo gold glitter to make this confetti dipped mug.

 I love how it turned out so much, and since then I’ve been dying to make more things with the same look.
-This time of year, DIY Easter eggs are on everyone’s mind!
+This time of year, Easter crafts are on everyone’s mind!
 Eggs are a huge part of that.